Department of Earth & Environment

 Opportunities exist in the department for graduate student participation in all basic and applied research projects.
 Research is sponsored by such agencies as the National Science Foundation (NSF), the National Aeronautics and Space Administration (NASA), the National Park Service, U.S. Department of Energy, U.S. Environmental Protection Agency, U.S. Forest Service, U.S. Department of Agriculture, U.S. Geological Survey, U.S. Department of Health and Human Services, U.S. Department of Commerce, U.S. Department of Transportation, Office of Naval Research, U.S. Army Corps of Engineers, the World Bank, and the United Nations.

 The department is committed to providing exceptional laboratory facilities for use in research and teaching.
-These include the department’s Inductively Coupled Plasma Emission Spectrometer (ICP-ES), the Inductively Coupled Plasma Mass Spectrometer (ICP-MS), the X-ray Diffraction Lab, the laboratory for Coastal Ecology and Biogeochemistry, the Thermal Ionization Mass Spectrometry Lab (TIMS), the Experimental Permafrost Lab (EPL), the Carbon Research Laboratory, the Boston University Urban Laboratory, the Digital Image Analysis Lab (DIAL), and extensive computational resources available for a wide range of applications, from data analysis to numerical modeling.
+These include the department’s Inductively Coupled Plasma Emission Spectrometer (ICP-ES), the Inductively Coupled Plasma Mass Spectrometer (ICP-MS), the X-ray Diffraction Lab, the laboratory for Coastal Ecology and Biogeochemistry, the Thermal Ionization Mass Spectrometry Lab (TIMS), the Scanning Electron Microscopy Lab (SEM), the Experimental Permafrost Lab (EPL), the Carbon Research Laboratory, the Boston University Urban Laboratory, the Digital Image Analysis Lab (DIAL), and extensive computational resources available for a wide range of applications, from data analysis to numerical modeling.
 Fieldwork is supported by an array of equipment and logistical supplies that facilitate research across the globe, including research in the tropics, polar regions, alpine settings, as well as coastal, near-shore, and marine environments.